Guide

 An icon depicting a document.

 True integration and genuine person-centred care and support is underpinned by collecting and sharing this data effectively.
-A health and social care system where someone can tell their story once to access high-quality care and support is reliant on data being accessible, accurate, reliable, and readily available between sectors and organisations.
+A health and social care system where someone can access high-quality care and support is reliant on data being accessible, accurate, reliable, and readily available between sectors and organisations.

 An icon depicting a 3D pie chart.